This site summarises the original 2011 Australian Theatre Forum website and is included here for archival purposes.

 Urgent conversations.
 Compelling ideas.
 Inspiring vision.

 The inaugural ATF was in Melbourne in May 2009 and was attended by 300 theatre workers from around Australia – providing the first meeting place to strategise collectively in 25 years.
-At ATF 2011 we invite the sector to review the changes since 2009 and set some new and dynamic directions for the next decade.
+At ATF 2011 we invited the sector to review the changes since 2009 and set some new and dynamic directions for the next decade.

 To participate… To make new connections… To identify priorities for the next decade of Australian theatre… To collaborate with peers after the ATF to implement those priorities.